Andersen v. King County

 Andersen v.
-King County, 138 P.3d 963 (Wash.
-2006), formerly Andersen v.
+King County, 158 Wash.
+2d 1, 138 P.3d 963 (2006), formerly Andersen v.
 Sims, is a Washington Supreme Court case in which eight lesbian and gay couples sued King County and the state of Washington for denying them marriage licenses under the state's 1998 Defense of Marriage Act (DOMA), which defined marriage as between a man and a woman.
 The court ruled that banning same-sex marriage is constitutional since the legislature could reasonably believe it furthers the government's interest in promoting procreation.

 The state enacted same-sex marriage in 2012.
 Opponents forced a referendum on the issue, and voters approved the legislation on November 6.